Taming Your Financial Anxiety

 Stay Grounded in the Present

 Recognize what you can and can’t control right now.
 Accept that life might look and feel very different for a while.
-Take stock of the resources that you have, and consider ways to make the most of them.
+Take stock of your resources and consider ways to make the most of them.
 Shift your focus away from what’s missing; focus on what’s available to you.

 It’s easy to get caught up in the “what-if’s.”
 But because “what if’s” are usually negative, they cause undue stress and anxiety.
 Nobody has a crystal ball that can predict the future!